FreshRSS/FreshRSS/docs/en/users/06_Mobile_access.md

 # Compatible clients

 6. On the same FreshRSS API page, note the address given under “Your API address”, like `https://freshrss.example.net/api/greader.php`
-	* You will type it in a client, together with your FreshRSS username, and the corresponding special API password.
+	* Type the API address in a client, together with your FreshRSS username, and the corresponding special API password.

 7. Pick a client supporting a Google Reader-like API.
 Selection:
 	* Android